Bachelor of Commerce

 - A sound understanding of ethical principles, standards and practices in the provision of professional financial advice.

-We're also part of the top 1% of universities worldwide who are accredited by both the International Association to Advance Collegiate Schools of Business (AACSB) and the European Foundation for Management Development Quality Improvement System (EQUIS).
+We're part of the top 1% of universities worldwide who are accredited by both the International Association to Advance Collegiate Schools of Business (AACSB) and the European Foundation for Management Development Quality Improvement System (EQUIS).
+In combination with our five-star ratings for teaching quality, skills development, and learning resources*, you'll receive a globally recognised education that opens doors to opportunities in Australia and beyond.

 Majors